 CRCC adopted the same MEFFCOM2 and Swapmanager risk models developed by BME Clearing, the Spanish central counterparty and provider of the CRCC core system, which has a risk management module called Limits, which allows it to estimate the liquidity needs for intraday (every 5 minutes) and end-of-day.
 Through this module, CRCC verifies that the need for liquidity does not exceed the Intraday Risk Limit assigned by the Board of Directors to each Clearing Member (1% of the capital requirements of each Member).
 Likewise, the model has another module for collateral management, called SGG, through which CRCC can verify the adequacy of cash collateral and/or intraday securities (every 5 minutes).
+For the Foreign Exchange Segment, the CRCC has the CCSS system that applies limit controls to short positions by currency, automatically and on a linear basis, which allows to adequately control the members' exposures and the required liquidity at any time.
 To mitigate liquidity risk, CRCC makes all its settlements and cash collateral requirements with cash deposited at the Central Bank in Colombian legal currency (COP).

 The main mechanisms of CRCC to access reliable/available liquid resources are: (i) transitional access to cash collateral at CRCC; (ii) access to liquid resources of CRCC; (iii) access to the primary government securities dealers managed by the Central Bank - Sistema Electrónico de Negociación - SEN (T+0 settlement system).
-This access allows CRCC to settle both collaterals provided in government debt securities, in the event of a defaulting Member, and the assets of CRCC invested in such government debt securities, and (iv) access to the Central Bank intraday financing.
+This access allows CRCC to settle both collaterals provided in government debt securities, in the event of a defaulting Member, and the assets of CRCC invested in such government debt securities, and (iv) access to the Central Bank intraday financing, and v) access to Liquidity Providers in COP and USD for the Foreign Exchange Segment.